zerodytrash/CryptPaste/README.md

 # CryptPaste
 ## The free open source way to store encrypted text.

+## How it works
+First your input is encrypted in the browser with javascript, then it is encrypted with php with AES-256 just like decrypting, we don't store keys.
+So even in case of a database breach nothing can be leaked.
+This could be extended with for example a login and a private area.

 - Material Design Lite
 - CryptoLib by Google